Expert / 27 December, 2020 / Tara Lee

-You can carry on with yoga throughout your pregnancy starting from your 12 week scan when you have been given the all clear from your doctor.
-It is safe to practice until the day you give birth as long as you practice safely modifying certain yoga postures and listening to your body.
+You can carry on with yoga throughout your pregnancy stages starting from your 12-14 week scan when you have been given the all-clear from your doctor.
+It is safe to practice until the day you give birth as long as you practice safely, have no medical complication, modifying certain yoga postures and listening to your body.

 There is mixed opinion in this area.
 It is generally advisable not to practice inversions such as handstand, headstand or shoulder-stand unless you are an experienced practitioner of yoga and have been doing these before your pregnancy and even then you need to see how you feel as each person feels differently at the various stages of their pregnancy.

-If you want to practice a safe inversion and you are under 26 weeks, then it is great to lie with your legs up against the wall (Viparita Karani) for a few minutes.
+If you want to practice a safe inversion and you are under 25 weeks, then it is great to lie with your legs up against the wall (Viparita Karani) for a few minutes.
 This will help prevent swelling in the ankles and feet, encourage your circulation, refresh tired legs and generally restore you.

 There are so many benefits to practicing yoga during pregnancy on many different levels, both physically and emotionally.
 Yoga can become a great form of pregnancy support.

 A few benefits include: